0cjs/sedoc/ee/tools/proto-tech.md

 Wire Wrapping Technique
 -----------------------

 - Avoid touching wires or pins to avoid skin oils. [[wmco]] (Clean pins w/IPA?)
+- Measure length first:
+  - Insulation strip length by removal end of WW tool, bend wire there.
+  - Wrap bend point around post, route to to other post, 2nd bend there.
+  - Strip just a bit short of the bend to account for insulation wrap.
-- Ensure both sides of the wire are at 90° from the cutter edge in the wire wrap tool and pull straight to avoid nicking the wire.
-Use the direction that pulls the blade against the tool, not outward, to avoid breakage.
+- Ensure both sides of the wire are at 90° from the cutter edge in the wire wrap tool and pull straight to avoid nicking the wire. direction that pulls the blade against the tool, not outward, to avoid breakage, if not inconvenient.)
 - Stripping 20 mm (the length of the removal end of the wire wrap tool) seems to produce about 7 turns.
 This is slightly less than the [inch suggested by Bil Herd][yt IXvEDM-m9CE] as standard, may be